5jt/dyalog-cookbook/manuscript/18 GUI.md

 A> # On callbacks
 A>
-A> Rather than doing all the hard work in the callback we could have assigned a 1 to `n.Find.onSelect` (so that clicking the button quits `⎕DQ` or `Wait`) and doing the hard work after that.
+A> Rather than doing all the hard work in the callback we could have assigned a 1 to `N.Find.onSelect` (so that clicking the button quits `⎕DQ` or `Wait`) and doing the hard work after that.
 At first glance there seems to be little difference between the two approaches.
 A>
 A> However, if you want to test your GUI automatically then you _must_ execute the 'business logic' in a callback and avoid calling `⎕DQ` or `Wait` altogether.
 A>